Objectives

 We “assign” data to an object in R using the assignment operator <- .
 To type it you type the less than sign < then the short dash -.
 We put data in a vector by using the c() syntax. c is short for concatenate, a fancy word meaning string a bunch of stuff together.

 When you assign data to an object (x below).
 It won’t print to the console.
-To see what’s in that object you can simply type it’s name at the console, or select the line in your script and click “Run.”
+To see what’s in that object you can simply type it’s name at the console.

 x <- c(1, 2, 3, 4) # assignment